NinjEnir/DnD5/Chapter1.md

 To heal a wound, you must spend a number of days in an extended rest equal to the ammount of damage it negated.
 If the extended rest is interrupted, your progress on that wound persists and will resume when you enter another extended rest.

+If you have unhealed, untreated wounds and engage in strenuous activity - there is a chance that they will become more severe.
+Minor wounds may rise to moderate wounds, moderate wounds may raise to major wounds - fortunately major wounds can't get any worse!
+This chance is 50%, and is rolled at the end of the encounter with strenuous activity.

 __Exhaustion Levels__:

 Various activities, monster abilities, and injuries will grant you exhaustion levels.
 When you have exhaustion, it must be rested away before you begin feeling the effects of rest.
 Each long rest removes one point of exhaustion.
 For example, if you have 2 points of exhaustion from pushing yourself, and you've used up all your hit dice, you won't gain any back from resting for the first two nights.